we3lab/eeco/docs/optimize_emit.rst

         sense=pyo.minimize,
     )

+There is also an optional `emissions_units` argument that we do not use in the above example.
+That is because `get_carbon_intensity` returns a `pint.Quantity` from which we can automatically parse the emissions units.

 4. Minimize the Scope 2 emissions of this consumer given the system constraints and base load consumption

 .. code-block:: python